-SharePoint libraries, lists, and metadata help you to provide standard operating procedures, quality records, documents, controlled forms, and audits, when and where they are required.
-Everything is housed in an integrated system in a super organized manner.
+No matter which QMS certification you are pursuing, SharePoint can help you build a QMS system to fulfill all your quality needs with flying colors.
+Everything is housed in an integrated system in a super-organized manner.
 It will also fulfill the management review and reporting requirements easily and quickly.

 Document Management Features offered by BizPortals 365